ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_vlan_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>This is a intent option and checks the operational state of the for given vrf <code>name</code> for associated interfaces.
-If the value in the <code>associated_interfaces</code> does not match with the operational state of vrf interfaces on device it will result in failure.</div>
+                        <div>This is a intent option and checks the operational state of the for given vlan <code>name</code> for associated interfaces.
+If the value in the <code>associated_interfaces</code> does not match with the operational state of vlan interfaces on device it will result in failure.</div>
                 </td>
             </tr>
             <tr>